Hidden in messy text data are nuggets of insight that hold the power to transform business, marketing, and management strategies.

 Finding the right text analysis software

-The best text analysis software will allow you to go beyond basic data points and mine powerful insights through emotional text analysis or accurate topical text classification.
+The best text analysis software will allow you to go beyond basic data points and mine powerful insights through emotional text analytics or accurate topical text classification.

 Ultimately, to do text analysis well, you need a platform that combines the best of these features, complete with data management and visualization that align with your business goals.
 The type of text data you have, the insights you’re looking for, and the impact you’re hoping to make, all factor into deciding which tool is right for you.

-Real-world text analysis examples
+Real-world text analytics examples

 One of the most common questions from people entering the world of text analytics is “What is text analytics used for?”
 A more apt question would be to ask what it’s not used for.

-Text analysis examples for customer insights
+Text analytics examples for customer insights

 Great customer experience is in the detail.
 Especially when it comes to taking customer experience from good to excellent, it can be tricky to pinpoint the little touches that make all the difference.

 Understanding what you’re doing well and zeroing in on areas of improvement allows you to create a laser-focused business roadmap that addresses real customer sentiments.

 Let’s say you noticed that customers complain about delays in home deliveries.
 You can visualize how the prevalence of delays is changing over time in your text data to measure success and keep tabs on this topic in the future.

 Text mining applications in marketing

 It is always the mission of the marketer to identify that opportunistic gap in the market that precisely pinpoints customers’ wants and needs – and text mining can be just the tool to identify this gap.

-Text mining examples for market research
+Text analytics use cases for market research

 Clever businesses are using these insights to inform everything from product development to marketing comms, and you should too.

 To stay relevant, you start using a social listening tool to monitor social media conversations around beauty products in your target markets.
 Your analysis reveals a lot of online chatter around sustainability and reusable packaging, and you dig deeper to discover that none of the big beauty players are offering a skincare refill scheme.

 Bingo.
 Not only did you just uncover a new business opportunity, but you also found a new avenue to strengthen your brand and engage in authentic conversations with your target audience.

-It’s time to get geeky.
 It’s always helpful to know exactly where your insights have come from, so let’s talk about how text analytics works from a more technical perspective.

 First, the data is prepared for analysis using Natural Language Processing (NLP).
 This is an essential step because, unlike humans, computers can’t make sense of our everyday language.

-In particular, machine learning helps to make judgements about the context in which words are being used, like distinguishing between ‘lead’ being used to describe the metal or the act of leading a group.
-Not only is language a tricky thing in itself, it’s also always evolving, throwing constant curveballs at text mining techniques.
+In particular, machine learning helps to make judgments about the context in which words are being used, like distinguishing between ‘lead’ being used to describe the metal or the act of leading a group.
+Not only is language a tricky thing in itself, it’s also always evolving, throwing constant curveballs at text analysis techniques.

 This can take many forms, depending on what insights you’re looking for.
-From emotional analysis to topic modelling, text analysis will process the data and distil the information you need to fuel your business strategy.
+From sentiment analysis of text to topic modeling, text analysis will process the data and distill the information you need to fuel your business strategy.

 Now you’re ready to go

-From understanding how the tools work, to how you can use them, to what they can deliver for you – we hope all your questions are answered.
+From understanding how text analysis tools work, to how you can use them, to what they can deliver for you – we hope all your questions are answered.